Matteo-Mastro/Matteo-Mastro.github.io/_pages/aboutme.md

 author_profile: true
 redirect_from:
   - /aboutme
+header:
+  image: /images/lagocalvi.jpg
 ---

-Born and raised in Milano, I hold a BSc and MSc degree in Environmental Sciences from the University of Milano-Bicocca, where I completed my studies in 2018 with a thesis on chemometrics applied to riverine freshwater water pollution events detection. \
+Born and raised in Milano, I hold a BSc and MSc degree in Environmental Sciences from the University of Milano-Bicocca, where I completed my studies in 2018 with a thesis on chemometrics applied to riverine freshwater water pollution events detection.

 Still, I've always been fascinated by natural sciences, and growing up in a highly industrialised and densely populated area helped me to developed a kind of strong critical mindset about our society environmental externalities.
 I think I've kept this critical but curious mindset, which ultimately led me to pursue a PhD in Science and Management of Climate Change in Venice, starting from September 2020, after almost 2 years of experience in an engineering and consultancy company firm based in Milan.